ferrous-systems/ferrocene-gha-demo/README.md

 ```shell
 criticalup run cargo run --release
 ```

-As you can see, you can pass `cargo` as a subcommand.

 > For GitHub Actions: See the step 'Run my app via Ferrocene and its toolchain' in [`build.yml`].